 The devil you know—right?

-Of course, I had to go home eventually, a home that was filled to the brim with clutter.
+Of course, I had to go home eventually, to a home that was filled to the brim with clutter.
 At one stage, I owned over 100 pairs of shoes and I used a spare bedroom as a walk-in closet.
 I would spend an embarrassing amount of time trying on outfits, many of which I never actually wore out of the house.

 Instead, I dressed for an imaginary life—one where I never had to face the consequences of my choices.